Thursday, July 11, 2024

 The following schematic is from Walker's original AES paper:

-The residual distortion from the output of the current dumper is fed to to the load via L1, which adds 90° of phase lag.
-Since L1's impedance increases with frequency, the distortion level at the load falls with frequency at 20dB/decade.
-The same residual distortion is amplified by the integrator and appears at its output (and, via R2, at the load).
-Here, the level also falls with frequency at 20dB/decade, but the phase shift is 270° (180° to account for inverting and 90° for integrating), that is, the phase is opposite to the distortion coming via L1.
-Since the levels are proportional and phases are opposite, with the right choice of R2, the residual distortion from the current dumper can be cancelled.
+Intuitively, since L1's impedance increases with frequency at 20dB/decade, the distortion it feeds to the load falls with frequency at the same rate and lags in phase by 90°.
+The same distortion coming via the integrator also falls with frequency at 20dB/decade, has a 90° phase lag, and is inverted - that is, its the phase is opposite to the distortion coming via L1.
+Since the levels are proportional and phases are opposite, with the right choice of R2, the residual distortion from the current dumper can be nulled.

 References: